-Starting an email the right manner can make a huge impact in how it is received.
+Starting an email in the right manner can make a huge impact on how it is received.
 Whether you’re contacting a new customer, following up on a job application, or simply connecting with coworkers, a professional email opening sets the tone for the entire message.

-we’ll walk you through the best ways to How to start an email, share professional templates, and give you important advice for improving your email communication.
+In this article, we’ll walk you through the best ways How to start an email, share professional templates, and give you important advice for improving your email communication.

 Understanding the Purpose of Your Email